IST356M001SP25/assignment-08-josiesmiith/reflection.md

 **Best Reflection** "I learned when to use while vs for loops.
 While loops are for sentiel-controlled values (waiting for a condition to occur), vs for loops are for iterating over collections of fixed values."

 `--- Reflection Below This Line ---`

+In this assignment I used streamlit, matplot, seaborn, geopandas, and pandas to wrangle some data and store different aggregations of it into different csv files in the cache, then display that data in an interactive dashboard with a map, a dropdown menu, and two bar charts.
+Once again, the real struggle was in getting my tests to show up in the first place.
+I spent about an hour checking pathways and checking pytest because "code" wasn't being recognized as a package and I kept on getting "ModuleNotFound" errors for the code folder.
+It took a long time and I relyed pretty heavily on ChatGPT, showing it my error messages and my outputs.
+Through that struggle I learned how important folder structure is and how everything must be in the right order and the pathway directory must be correct for anything to work.
+I used previous debugging knowledge to verify that pytest was being used for testing, not unittest.
+As for the assignment itself, a lot of the time CoPilot will give me better code if I put markdown above it or write what I want it to do in comments.
+I don't want to rely on this, but it makes life a lot easier and I make sure to type it out instead of just pressing tab so that I better understand what it's putting in.
+I worked with the merge function and got more practice writing csv files to a cache.
+I still don't fully understand the streamlit st.metric() function, or why subplots are necessary/what they do for plotting within the location dashboard.